xxiiyu/imagegen-tech/docs/Sampling/04_types.md

 ALL common samplers are explicit.
 This includes `euler`, `deis`, `ipndm(_v)`, `dpm(pp)` family, `uni_pc`, `RES`, and more.

 The quality-speed tradeoff of implicit methods seems to limit their popularity.
-They're also not found as defaults in popular UIs, so that doesn't help.
+They're also not found as defaults in popular UIs.

 !!!info "Where Can I Find Implicit Samplers?"
     ComfyUI: [RES4LYF](https://github.com/ClownsharkBatwing/RES4LYF)

 ## Training-Free / Training-Based

-Training-free methods are those that you can use without further changing the model in some way.
-In other words, you can simply load the model in and use a training-free sampling method on it and it'll (probably) work.
+Training-free methods are those that you can use without further changing the model.
+You can simply load the model in and use a training-free sampling method on it and it'll (probably) work.
 These include familiar faces like `euler`, `dpmpp_2m`, etc.

 Training-based methods require further modification of the model.
 This would include LCM, Lightning, Hyper, etc. where in order to use them you need to download a separate version of a model or use a LoRA.
 The upside is generating images in vastly lower steps like 8 or 4.